chusan17/yold-system/README.md

 ## Re-train YOLOv4 tiny with your original dataset

-Open your Colaboratory and change to GPU mode.
-And get `YOLOv4 (darknet)`.
+Open your Colaboratory and change to GPU mode, and let's get `YOLOv4 (darknet)`.
 ```
 !git clone https://github.com/AlexeyAB/darknet
 ```